 Watch this short introductory video about this feature (Note that some aspects of the interface might look differently in newer versions):

 These templates find their use in a significant range of marketing automation use cases.
 Web layer templates are the basis for subscription banners, countdown banners, or other notifications.
 Email templates find their use in Email campaigns, such as personalized newsletters and abandoned cart scenarios.

-HTML Blocks, on the other hand, allow you to create standardized email template components, such as headers, footers, or call-to-action buttons.
+HTML Blocks, on the other hand, allow you to create standardized email template components, such as headers, footers, or call-to-action buttons; Custom Rows serve as customizable frames for your email template content.
 These components serve the uniformity of your brand and identity throughout your email communications.

 a.
 Navigate to